 Mix: In a large mixing bowl, combine the chickpea flour, optional nutritional yeast, baking powder, salt, garlic powder and basil.
 Whisk in the water.
 Add the corn, bell pepper, jalapeno, onion and baby greens, mix to combine.

 Scoop: Using a 1/4 measuring cup, scoop the batter into the muffin tin, filling all 12 holes.
 Top with a sprinkle of chives.

 Bake: Place in the oven, on the center rack, and bake for 30 – 35 minutes.
 Do the toothpick test, by sticking it in the center of a muffin, if it comes clean, frittatas are ready.

-	Remove from oven, let cool 5 minutes.
-Carefully turn out frittatas and place on cooling rack.
+Remove from oven, turn out frittatas and place on cooling rack to cool.

 Leftovers can be stored, covered, in the refrigerator or on the counter.
 Reheat in a toaster oven or microwave.